apache/predictionio/docs/manual/predictionio.md

 ###App###

-An app is an event generating application and is identified with an unique app_id.
+You can send data to PredictionIO from any application, be it a website or mobile app.
+Each application can be identified by a unique app_id.
 You can use PredictionIO with multiple apps at the same time.

 ###Event Server###